borilla/cpc-netwalk/README.md

 over the years but almost all based on [Prim's algorithm](https://en.wikipedia.org/wiki/Prim's_algorithm)

-But, after reading [Jamis Buck's page on maze algorithms](http://www.jamisbuck.org/mazes/), I found a beautiful (and simple) alternative to Prim's algorithm; the "[Growing Tree algorithm](http://weblog.jamisbuck.org/2011/1/27/maze-generation-growing-tree-algorithm)"
+But, after reading [Jamis Buck's page on maze algorithms](http://www.jamisbuck.org/mazes/), I found a beautiful (and simple) alternative to Prim's algorithm, which he calls the "[Growing Tree algorithm](http://weblog.jamisbuck.org/2011/1/27/maze-generation-growing-tree-algorithm)"

-This algorithm (which can actually return exactly the same maze as Prim's) is naturally stack-based, so can be implemented more efficiently in Z80.
+This algorithm (which can actually return exactly the same maze as Prim's) is naturally stack-based, so is easier to implement in Z80.
 This inspired me to finally combine my interests in mazes and in Z80 code, and make a Z80 netwalk game

 ## progress